-Shoulder Replacement Surgery In ND
+Shoulder Replacement Surgery in North Dakota

 Shoulder replacement surgery involves removing all or part of the ball-and-socket joint of the shoulder and replacing it with a prosthesis.
 During the surgery, damaged bone and cartilage are surgically removed and parts made of surgical-grade metal or plastic material are implanted in their place.